Abraham Dachman, MD

 Fellows participate in resident teaching and are encouraged to participate in research.
 The Abdominal Imaging fellowship program was surveyed by the ACGME in April 2010 and received continued accreditation for four years in November 2010.

-The Department will begin accepting applications for the 2015 Abdominal Imaging Fellowship starting June 1, 2013.
-The last day to submit applications is September 2, 2013.
-All applications must be complete (including all letters of recommendation addressed to Dr. Dachman) to be considered.
+The Department recruits for our fellowship positions at least a year and a half in advance.
+Our 2015-2016 Abdominal Imaging fellowship position has been filled.
+We will begin accepting applications for the 2016-2017 Abdominal Imaging Fellowship starting June 1, 2014.
+The last day to submit applications is September 1, 2014.
+All applications must be complete (including all letters of recommendation addressed to Dr. Abraham Dachman) to be considered.

 David Paushter, MD